moonstone1024/ptd-tool-binaryeater/README.md

 # ptd-tool

-A tool for decoding/encoding PTD related data files.
+A tool for dealing with PTD related data files.
 Currently it can decode

 * MD (stands for Master Data?) files
 * server responses captured with MITM http proxy tools like Burp suite, mitmproxy, etc.
 * Some of save data files in `SaveData` directory.
 Files with name starting with numbers cannot currently be decoded. pa.ds is a plain BSON file that keeps truck of downloaded asset bundles1.

-Encoding save data back to encrypted BSON is also supported.
+Encoding is only supported for save data files.
+Also, login response can be generated using decoded MD data.

 Response/MD decryption code is based on esterTion's work here.